DFE-Digital/get-help-with-tech/docs/computacenter_api.md

 The Computacenter API is based at `/computacenter/api/`, and is authenticated- only.
 There is no public access.

+All requests must have the headers 'Content-type' and 'Accept' set to an XML MIME type - either `text/xml` or `application/xml`

 ## Rate-limiting

 Requests are rate-limited to a maximum of 4 per client IP address per second.